u-boot/u-boot/doc/driver-model/design.rst

 U-Boot discovers devices using one of these two methods:

-- Scan the U_BOOT_DEVICE() definitions.
+- Scan the U_BOOT_DRVINFO() definitions.
 U-Boot looks up the name specified by each, to find the appropriate U_BOOT_DRIVER() definition.
-In this case, there is no path by which driver_data may be provided, but the U_BOOT_DEVICE() may provide plat.
+In this case, there is no path by which driver_data may be provided, but the U_BOOT_DRVINFO() may provide plat.

 - Scan through the device tree definitions.
 U-Boot looks at top-level